 These methods also embraced techniques like “full-funnel” where the customer is taken through awareness, evaluation, and conversion.
 Full-funnel also depends on concepts like TOFU, MOFU and BOFU – top of the funnel, middle of the funnel and bottom of the funnel, respectively.
 It is within these sections of the funnel that separate skill sets come to the fore.

 Blogs, vlogs, infographics, photographs, audio podcasts, videos, educational resources, webinars and events, customer stories and case studies, quizzes and surveys, for example, are just some of the items needed to move the customer journey forward.
+It’s also important to know which lead source channels perform best for businesses and what marketing qualified leads are so that you can focus your lead generation efforts and budget towards finding and nurturing quality leads with a higher propensity to convert customers for a product or service in a shorter period of time.
 Working as an intern will give you a good overview of, not just the separate skills, but how they all hang together and work in concert with each other to, ultimately, sell the company’s product or service.